DataDog/documentation/content/en/getting_started/integrations/aws.md

     - link: 'integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose/??tab=cloudformation'
       tag: 'Documentation'
       text: 'AWS CloudWatch Metric Streams with Kinesis Data Firehose'
 ---

 ## Overview

 This guide provides an overview of the process for linking an Amazon Web Services(AWS) account with Datadog using Datadog's CloudFormation template.

 At a high level, this involves creating a read-only IAM role and associated policy for Datadog's AWS account and deploying the [Datadog Forwarder][1] Lambda function.
 The forwarder then simplifies sending logs, custom metrics, and traces to Datadog.
 Using the CloudFormation template provides all the tools needed to send this data to your Datadog account, and Datadog maintains the CloudFormation template to provide the latest functionality.

-For more information, review Datadog's [CloudFormation Guide][2].
+Once the initial connection is established, you can easily enable any of the sub-integrations relevant to your cloud environment, such as [API Gateway][2], [EC2][3], [RDS][4], [ELB][5], and [Lambda][6].
+With a single click, Datadog will query AWS with the IAM role already provided and install the desired integration.

-This process can be repeated for as many AWS accounts as necessary, or you can also use the [API][3], [AWS CLI][4], or [Terraform][5] to set up multiple accounts at once.
+This process can be repeated for as many AWS accounts as necessary, or you can also use the [API][7], [AWS CLI][8], or [Terraform][9] to set up multiple accounts at once.
+For more information, review Datadog's [CloudFormation Guide][10].

 ## Prerequisites

 Before getting started, ensure you have the following prerequisites:

-1. An [AWS][6] account
+1. An [AWS][11] account
-2. A Datadog account and [API key][7].
-If you need a Datadog account, [sign up for a free trial][8].
+2. A Datadog account and [API key][12].
+If you need a Datadog account, [sign up for a free trial][13].

 ## Setup

-1. From the AWS tile on the [Integrations page][9] in your Datadog account, select the CloudFormation Template option:
+1. From the AWS tile on the [Integrations page][14] in your Datadog account, select the CloudFormation Template option:
 {{< img src="getting_started/integrations/integration-tile-setup.png" alt="An image from the Datadog AWS integration tile showing the options for establishing the integration.
 The Role Delegation tab is highlighted.">}}

 2. This opens the AWS Console and loads the CloudFormation stack.
-For this demonstration, the API key has been entered directly into the `DdApiKey` field, but you can also store this value in [Secrets Manager][10] and specify the ARN of the secret:
+For this demonstration, the API key has been entered directly into the `DdApiKey` field, but you can also store this value in [Secrets Manager][15] and specify the ARN of the secret:
 {{< img src="getting_started/integrations/cloudformation-options-1.png" alt="An image from the AWS CloudFormation create-stack page that shows the Stack name as datadog, IAMRoleName as DatadogIntegrationRole, ExternalId as an obfuscated value ending in be46, DdApiKey as an obfuscated value.">}}

-3. Ensure that the the correct [Datadog site][11] parameter is used for the `DdSite` parameter to match the region of your Datadog account.
+3. Ensure that the the correct [Datadog site][16] is used for the `DdSite` parameter to match the region of your Datadog account.
 Check the required boxes from AWS and click `Create stack`:
 {{< img src="getting_started/integrations/cloudformation-options-2.png" alt="An image from the AWS CloudFormation create-stack page that shows the Advanced options of creating the Datadog stack.
 DdAWSAccountId parameter is filled in with 464622532012, DdForwarderName parameter is filled in with DatadogForwarder, and InstallDatadogPolicyMacro is set as true.
 Below these parameters is a Capabilities section with two checkboxes, both of which are checked.
 The first checkbox states 'I acknowledge that AWS CloudFormation might create IAM resources with custom names.'
 The second checkbox states 'I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND'.">}}